Vermont, a Unique Destination

 amazes me every time I watch these incredible athletes at work.

-run.
-Luckily there are people running businesses where you can actually interact
+their run.
+Luckily there are people running businesses where you can actually

-a visit to Vermont for a dog sled adventure you may just find yourself longing for
+After a visit to Vermont for a dog sled adventure you may just find yourself

-First it’s one and the next thing you know you somehow have ended up with a
+begins.
+First it’s one and the next thing you know you somehow have ended up

 year round dog